"In the woods is perpetual youth" - Emerson

 Homepage

-CT/MA Hikes Appalachian Trail trips/lessons Corporate/Youth Groups Artists
+CT/MA Hikes | Appalachian Trail trips/lessons | Corporate/Youth Groups | Artists

 Berkshire Hiking services

-New York City residents and visitors: Hop on Metro North train out of Grand Central Station and 2 hours later you'll be hiking on some nice trails in Kent/Cornwall region of Connecticut.
-Or take a ride in the car and meet the guide at the trail.
+New York City residents and visitors: Hop on Metro North train out of Grand Central Station and 2 hours later you'll be on trail in Kent, CT a world away from NYC.
+Or take a ride in the car and meet the guide at the trail and your scenic trip will be just as nice as the hike itself.
 Short, medium, and long hikes are avavailable.
-Price range is $75 to $225 and that price is the same where it's one or ten people.
+Price range is $50 to $225 and that price is the same where it's one or ten people.
 Most of the hikes are in Kent or Cornwall, CT but higher mountains and other CT destinations are available so inquire.
 It's an underrated hiking destination and a beautiful region.
+It's a one-and-a-half hour train ride from Grand Central Station in Manhattan to Pawling, NY which is right near hiking destinations in Kent, CT.
+You'll be picked up at local train station, driven to nice nature spot, and back again to your train.
+You can plan out a nice day and be back in time for a late NYC dinner (which in NYC I suppose would just be normal dining hours!.
 Email 203.788.7665

 Backpacking/camping lessons